toddfoster/sharedprayers/content/holidays/pentecost2020.md

 > **Glory and praise to you, O living God.**

 Leader:
-> For Justin, Archbishop of Canterbury; Michael, Presiding Bishop of the Episcopal Church; William, our Diocesan Bishop; John, our Deacon; Todd, our Rector; for Jeannie, Postulant for Holy Orders, and all who minister in Christ, let us pray.
+> For Justin, Archbishop of Canterbury; Michael, Presiding Bishop of the Episcopal Church; William, our Diocesan Bishop;... and all who minister in Christ, let us pray.
 **People:**
 > **Glory and praise to you, O living God.**